michelin/kstreamplify/README.md

 ProcessingResult.fail(e, value, "Something went wrong...");
 ```

-Use `TopologyErrorHandler#catchErrors()` to catch and route failed records to the DLQ topic.
-It returns a healthy stream that can be further processed as needed.
+Use `TopologyErrorHandler#catchErrors()` to route failed records to the DLQ topic and continue with a healthy stream.

 ##### Processor API